-4.2.1 Operational savings and efficiency improvements
+4.2.1 Savings and efficiency improvements in operations

-To reduce the ecological footprint in the company's operations, Swisscom is adopting cost-cutting measures: including fresh-air cooling of the network (Mistral), the use of low-carbon energy sources, heat recovery, the increased use of heat pumps, own electricity generation with photovoltaic systems and the offsetting of emissions from electricity with guarantees of origin (market-based approach).
-There are three types of operational savings that lead to a reduction in CO2 emissions:
+To reduce the ecological footprint in the company's operations, Swisscom is adopting cost-cutting measures which come under the following three categories:

-a) Savings resulting from operational measures under the terms of the target agreement on energy efficiency improvements and CO2 reduction concluded with the Energy Agency for Industry (EnAW):

-Swisscom reports its efficiency levels and carbon footprint on an annual basis under the terms of this target agreement.
+- a) Savings resulting from operational measures under the terms of the target agreement on energy efficiency improvements and CO2 reduction concluded with the Energy Agency for Industry (EnAW): Swisscom reports its efficiency levels and carbon footprint on an annual basis under the terms of this target agreement.
 The target agreement runs to the end of 2020 and aims to increase energy efficiency.
-It is based on the Energy Act and the Swiss CO2 Act.
+It is based on the Energy Act and the Swiss CO, Act.
 Execution of the agreement is governed by the implementing directive issued by the Federal Offices for the Environment and Energy on 9 November 2011.

-Swisscom's aim according to the target agreement is to increase energy efficiency by 35% by 2020 compared to 1 January 2016.
+Swisscom's aim according to the target agreement is to increase energy efficiency by 35% (compared to 1 January 2016) and by an additional 24% by 2025.
 The operational efficiency measures are set out in a catalogue of measures and implemented on an ongoing basis.
-There are 17 registered measures designed to help boost efficiency.
-The three most effective measures are the virtualisation of servers in data centres, the use of fresh-air cooling for networks and since 2015 the activation of savings functions in the mobile network.

-b) Savings through the use of eco-electricity and guarantees of origin:
+The catalogue lists a total of 8 measures (the previous 17 measures have been grouped by theme): These include improvement measures in operations, efficient cooling of the networks (including the Mistral fresh air cooling method, but also free cooling and mixed systems), the use of low-CO2 energy sources, heat recovery and the increased use of heat pumps, which are intended to ensure increased efficiency.
+The three most effective measures are the virtualisation of servers in data centres, the use of freshair cooling for networks and since 2015 the activation of savings functions in the mobile network. - b) Savings using certifications of origin:

-Since 2010, Swisscom has offset the proportion of nuclear power, electricity of unknown origin and electricity from fossil fuels in its electricity mix or used for its network infrastructure and the buildings it manages by purchasing guarantees of origin.
-Thus, Swisscom once again used 100% renewable electricity in 2018, as certified independently.
+Since 2010, Swisscom has offset the proportion of nuclear power, electricity of unknown origin and electricity from fossil fuels in its electricity mix or used for its network infrastructure and the buildings it manages by purchasing guarantees of origin, and since 2019 it has done the same for district heating.
+Thus, Swisscom once again used 100% renewable electricity in 2019, as certified independently.
+The use of HKNs reduces CO_2 emissions from electricity and from district heating to indirect emissions (see Table 4, Details of Scope 2 emissions).